Yutian Chen

 Projects

 PyPose is a Library for Robot Learning with Physics-based Optimization.
-It supports efficient automatic-differentiation on Lie Group and Lie Algebra.
-I'm an active contributor of the PyPose project.
+It supports efficient automatic-differentiation on Lie Group and Algebra.

 Open Source Notes